VA Long Beach Healthcare System (VALBHS)

 Note that all residency applicants will be evaluated without regard to sex, sexual orientation, race, color, creed, age, national origin, or non-disqualifying physical disabilities.

-- Applicant must have earned an O.D. degree, or will have earned such a degree by the time of graduation, from an accredited school or college of optometry.
+- Applicant must have earned an O.D. degree, or will have earned such a degree by the time of graduation, from an ACOE accredited school or college of optometry.

 - If the applicant is a citizen of a country other than the United States, that applicant will not be eligible for residency consideration.

-- Applicant must have taken and passed the Basic (NBEO Part 1), Clinical Sciences (NBEO Part 2) and TMOD portions of the National Board of Examiners in Optometry, and furnish official copies of the results of this examination.
-If the candidate did not pass any portion of the NBEO exam, then the applicant will not be eligible for interview except under extenuating circumstances.
+- Applicant must have taken and passed the Basic (NBEO Part 1), Clinical Sciences (NBEO Part 2) and TMOD portions of the National Board of Examiners in Optometry, and furnish official copies of the results of this examination If the candidate did not pass any portion of the NBEO exam, then the applicant will not be eligible for interview except under extenuating circumstances.

 - Applicant must apply through the Optometry Resident Match (ORMatch) and follow the application guidelines.
 The application deadline is January 30.
 This deadline is to express interest in the program via ORMatch application, not necessarily to have all application materials submitted.

 - Applicants should send application matching materials to Optometry Resident Match (ORMatch)

 - Applications will be evaluated by the Long Beach VA Residency Admissions Committee who will rank candidates accordingly.

 - If accepted, the applicant must provide official NBEO and official transcripts of their optometric education and submit them to the Ass.
 Dean of Residencies at SCCO.

 Required paperwork for residency applicants to be sent to the Residency Coordinator at the VA Long Beach Healthcare System: